natke/ttft-benchmark/README.md

 2. **Qwen2.5-1.5B on Foundry Local is the clear winner** — the only configuration that completed all prompt lengths up to 30K.
 At 1K tokens it achieved **1.79s TTFT** vs 9.05s for Phi-3.5-mini on llama.cpp (5× faster).

 3. **llama.cpp hits a wall at 10K–15K tokens** on this hardware — both models timed out (>5 min) at 15K.
-The GPU isn't well-utilized by llama.cpp's CUDA/Vulkan path on Intel integrated graphics.
+The GPU isn't well-utilized by llama.cpp on Intel integrated graphics.

 4. **Phi-3.5-mini Foundry crashed at 15K** — the service dropped the connection (`WinError 10054`), likely an OOM or context-length issue with the OpenVINO model.
 Results at 1K–10K were solid though.